 Rosarito - 1 hour

-San Diego offers plenty of convenient public transportation options that are safe, clean and efficient, from trolley, to the Coaster train, to the metropolitan bus system.
+San Diego offers plenty of convenient public transportation options that are safe, clean and efficient, from the San Diego Trolley to the Coaster train to the metropolitan bus system.
 Please visit the Metropolitan Transit System's web site for information on the bus, trolley and Coaster (local train service).
 There you will find current fare and schedule information.

-A reward for service, tip, or gratuity, is common in the United States.
+A tip or gratuity is common in the United States.
 In restaurants it is customary to tip 15% of the bill or 20% for above-average service.
 Gratuities are not necessary in cafeterias with self-service.
-At hotels and airports a $1 tip per bag or suitcase is customary for the bellboy or porter.
+At hotels and airports, a $2 tip per bag or suitcase is customary for the bellhop or porter.
 Taxi drivers are usually tipped 15% of the total fare.

-The sales tax rate for San Diego as of January 2013 is 8%.
+The current combined sales tax rate for San Diego is 7.75%.

-The Go San Diego Card includes full admission to over 50 top attractions for one low price!
+The Go City Card includes admission to more than 35 top attractions for one low price!
 Attractions include the San Diego Zoo, LEGOLAND California, all the museums in Balboa Park, San Diego Zoo Safari Park, San Diego Harbor Excursions, Birch Aquarium, USS Midway Museum and many more!
 Do what you like at your own pace on an unlimited basis.
-Cards are available in increments of 1-7 days and a guidebook is included for free.
-As low as $41 per day for an unlimited pass.
+Cards are available in 1-, 2-, 3-, 5- and 7-day increments and a guidebook is included for free.
+The 3-, 5- and 7-day passes also include admission to SeaWorld San Diego.

-We suggest you contact the San Diego Zoo directly for pricing specific to your group.
-However, an insider's note, October is Kids Free Month at the San Diego Zoo and the San Diego Zoo Safari Park, and all children ages 11 and under will be admitted free.
-(Please contact the Zoo directly for group requirements).
+We suggest you contact the San Diego Zoo Wildlife Alliance directly for pricing specific to your group.
+However, an insider's note: October is Kids Free Month at the San Diego Zoo and the San Diego Zoo Safari Park, and all children ages 11 and under are admitted free.

 Travelers will find a wealth of lodging options available.
-They include full-service hotels offering room service, well-appointed health clubs, cozy bed & breakfasts, clean and comfortable motels and hotels to suit the budget conscious, hostels offering the backpacker a bed for the night and condominium and house vacation rentals for those who wish to be independent.
+They include full-service hotels offering room service and well-appointed health clubs; cozy bed & breakfasts; clean and comfortable motels and hotels to suit the budget-conscious; hostels offering the backpacker a bed for the night; and condominium and house vacation rentals for those who wish to be independent.

-With an average daily temperature of 70.5 degrees Farenheit (21.4 degrees Celsius), few demands will be put on your wardrobe.
-Casual sportswear and layering options are ideal for San Diego's comfortable weather.
-You'll rarely need a topcoat or rain coat even in winter months.
+With an average daily temperature of 70.5 degrees Fahrenheit (21.4 degrees Celsius), San Diego will place few demands on your wardrobe.
+Casual sportswear and layering options are ideal for San Diego's temperate weather.
+You'll rarely need a topcoat or raincoat, even in winter months.
 Evenings are cooler, even in the summer, so be sure to bring a jacket or a light sweater.
-The temperatures are on the warm side during the day so make sure to have shorts and swimming attire handy.
-A handful of San Diego restaurants require coats and ties for gentleman, but most welcome casual attire.
+The temperatures are typically on the warm side during the day so make sure to have shorts and swimming attire handy.
+Most San Diego restaurants welcome casual attire.

-With over 90 golf courses and a temperate climate, San Diego is a golf enthusiasts dream, year-round.
+With more than 70 golf courses and a temperate climate, San Diego is a golf enthusiast's dream year-round.
 Check this page for golf courses in San Diego.
 If you are looking for a golfing vacation, several lodging establishments are closely associated with or have their own golf courses.
-Want to try something pretty unique?
+Want to try something unique?
 Play a course in San Diego in the morning, cross the international border, and play a round of golf in Tijuana, Mexico, in the afternoon.
+Or play a round where the pros tee off, at the world-renowned Torrey Pines Golf Course — home to the 2008 and 2021 U.S. Open tournament as well as the annual Farmers Insurance Open.

 Tijuana is approximately 16 miles south of downtown San Diego.
-The recommended method to travel to Tijuana is to take the Trolley to the border, and walk across.
-Crossing the border by car generally takes longer, with long lines at the border crossing You will need a valid passport to travel across the border, and we caution visitors to review our Visitor Safety Tips for Traveling in Mexico.
+The recommended method to travel to Tijuana is to take the Trolley to the border and walk across.
+Crossing the border by car generally takes longer, with long lines at the border crossing.
+You will need a valid passport to travel across the border.
+Check this page for more information on crossing the Mexican border.

 San Diego is home to numerous Indian gaming casinos that offer Vegas-style accommodations, amenities and gaming activities.
-Just 30-45 minutes from downtown, San Diego's Indian casinos provide 24/7 Las Vegas-style action and entertainment, while some offer full-service resort facilities, popular outlet centers, luxury spas, golf courses and museums, along with showrooms and live entertainment.
+Just 30-45 minutes from Downtown, San Diego's Indian casinos provide 24/7 Las Vegas-style action and entertainment, and some also offer full-service resort facilities, popular outlet centers, luxury spas, golf courses and museums, along with showrooms and live entertainment.

 Developed by Native Americans on their tribal lands, these casinos reflect another facet of San Diego's rich cultural diversity.
-With a thriving community of 18 tribes, San Diego has the largest tribal concentration of any single county in the U.S.—many of them contributing in the region's successful Indian gaming business.
-While the casinos help the tribes to be financially self-sufficient, they also enable tribal governments to support charities and social programs serving the entire San Diego community.
+With a thriving community of 18 tribes, San Diego has the largest tribal concentration of any single county in the U.S. While the casinos help many tribes to be financially self-sufficient, they also enable tribal governments to support charities and social programs serving the entire San Diego community.
 For guides to San Diego’s casinos, visit the Casinos and Gaming Section of the website.

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.